 The DOS makes 50,000 "green cards" available annually to persons from countries with low rates of immigration to the United States.
-Applicants are chosen by a computer-generated random lottery drawing and starting on May 3, 2016 they can check the status of their registration online via Entry Status Check at www.dvlottery.state.gov to determine whether they were selected.
+Applicants for Diversity Visas are chosen by a computer-generated random lottery drawing.
+The DOS will notify a participant's selection exclusively online.
+Beginning in May 2018, applicants can check the status of their registration online via Entry Status Check at www.dvlottery.state.gov to determine whether they were selected.
 Entry Status Check will also notify selected participants and provide them with instructions on the procedures for the application process and will confirm appointments for visa interviews.
 All entrants must check on the DOS website via the Entry Status Check to determine whether they have been selected to participate in the Lottery.
 The Entry Status Check is the ONLY manner in which entrants will be notified of their selection.
 The DOS will NOT mail any correspondence to the selected applicants nor will it send out an email.
 Furthermore, the Entry Status Check will be the only way in which selected individuals will be provided further instructions on immigrant visa procedures.

-Countries Ineligible to Participate in DV-2017 Lottery Program
+Countries Ineligible to Participate in DV-2019 Lottery Program

-Natives of the following countries are not eligible to apply for the DV-2017 Lottery Program because they are the principal source countries of Family-Sponsored and Employment-Based immigration, or "high admission" countries: Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, Ecuador, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (which includes Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Falkland Islands, Gibraltar, Montserrat, Pitcairn, St. Helena, Turks and Caicos Islands – but not Northern Ireland) and Vietnam.
-Foreign nationals born in Hong Kong SAR, Macau SAR and Taiwan are eligible for the Lottery Program.
-There are no changes in the countries of eligibility from last year.
-For a list of countries that ARE eligible please go to: http://travel.state.gov/content/dam/visas/Diversity-Visa/DV-Instructions-Translations/DV-2016-Instructions-Translations/DV_2016_Instructions_English.pdf
+For the DV-2019 Lottery Program, natives of the following countries are not eligible to apply because they are the principal source countries of Family-Sponsored and Employment-Based immigration, or "high admission" countries: Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (which includes Anguilla, Bermuda, British Virgin Islands, Cayman Islands, Falkland Islands, Gibraltar, Montserrat, Pitcairn, St. Helena, Turks and Caicos Islands – but not Northern Ireland) and Vietnam.
+Foreign nationals born in Hong Kong SAR, Macau SAR and Taiwan are eligible for the Diversity Visa Lottery.
+There is no change in the countries that are eligible for the DV-2019 Lottery Program from last year's Lottery Program.

 NOTE: Even if you were born in one of the ineligible countries you may still qualify for a Diversity Visa if your spouse was born in an eligible country (and you are applying for the visa together) or if one of your parents was either born in or at the time of your birth was a legal resident of an eligible country.

-The entries for the Lottery Program must be submitted electronically between noon (EDT/GMT-4) Thursday, October 1, 2015 and noon (EST/GMT-5) Tuesday, November 3, 2015.
-The DOS will only accept entries made on an electronic diversity entry form which is available at www.dvlottery.state.gov during the registration period.
+The entries for the DV-2019 Lottery Program must be submitted electronically between noon (EDT/GMT-4) Tuesday, October 4, 2017 through noon (EST/GMT-5) Monday, November 7, 2017.
+The DOS will only accept entries made on an electronic diversity entry form which will be available at www.dvlottery.state.gov during the registration period.
 The DOS will not accept mail-in entries.
 Only one entry by and for each person during each registration period is permitted.
 Receipt of more than one entry per person will disqualify the person from registration, regardless of the source of the entry.